hackmud-unofficial/documentation/README.md

 **Command:** `#up <filename>`\
 This command will upload your created script to the server, so you can execute it.\
 Possible arguments ***AFTER*** the filename:
-- delete - will delete your script from the server, but leave it locally.
+- **delete**: will delete your script from the server, but leave it locally.
-- public - will make your script public - assuming you have the public slot upgrade installed and loaded within your system.
+- **public**: will make your script public - assuming you have the public slot upgrade installed and loaded within your system.
-- private - will explicitly mark a script as private (useful to un-public a script while debugging, for example)
+- **private**: will explicitly mark a script as private (useful to un-public a script while debugging, for example)
+- **shift**: will 'shift' your script.
+This is necessary if the security level changes, or you make it public for the first time.
+Takes approximately 15 minutes, during which you cannot interact with  the script.

 ----